 Lazy Susan Hardware is Easier to Install Than You Think

 Lazy Susans are great for corner cabinets, spice cabinets, pantries, or even for desk accessories.
-Installing Lazy Susan hardware is a whole different ball game… The instructions on the package are usually not very helpful.
-The first time I installed Lazy Susan hardware, I think I read the instructions ten times and still didn’t get it.
+Lazy Susan hardware installation is a whole different ball game… The instructions on the package are usually not very helpful.
+The first time I tried to install Lazy Susan hardware, I think I read the instructions ten times and still didn’t get it.
 I’m going to do my best to take the mystery and frustration out of it, and show you step by step how to install Lazy Susan hardware!

 - Lazy Susan hardware